 Women’s Health Trends 2019 - Foods and Vitamins

 If you’ve heard of the biohacking movement that’s picked up steam in recent years, you’re probably familiar with MCT Oil, a derivative of coconut oil.
 This powerhouse supplement has made its way from the fringes into mainstream wellness, with celebrities and fitness trainers vouching for its efficiency.
 MCT stands for Medium Chain Triglyceride, which is a type of fat (triglyceride) that has a smaller (medium-chain) structure than regular, Long Chain Triglycerides.
 The smaller structure helps MCTs get metabolized in a way that’s similar to carbohydrates, and not like other fats.
 This is why adopters of the keto diet – a no-carb, high fat diet – love it.
 Among MCT Oil’s supposed benefits are increased focus, greater fat burning, and increased energy.
 Get your fill of MCT Oil by mixing some into your morning coffee.
 Alternatively, find a CBD product like Hempure CBD Drops or Capsules that use MCT Oil as a carrier for a 2-in-1 wellness boost.

 With the passing of the 2018 Farm Bill that legalized hemp and its derivatives including Cannabidiol (CBD), trend forecasters expect this already popular product to explode.
 Says nutritionist Adnan Munye, founder of AMMFitness, CBD oil is popular among fitness fanatics for “combating inflammation and promoting rest, recovery and sleep”.
 Used for bringing balance to the endocannabinoid system, CBD holds particular interest for women.
 Women-led CBD businesses are flourishing, and it seems that more women are turning to CBD as an alternative treatment as well.
-This could be because of a large number of issues that CBD could provide relief for disproportionately affect women, for instance, insomnia, depression, and anxiety.
+This could be because of a large number of issues that CBD could provide relief for disproportionately affect women, for instance, insomnia, depression, and stress.
 It could also be because traditional medicine has not always recognized women’s physical pains as fully legitimate, especially when brought on by conditions like endometriosis, PCOS, menopause, and menstruation.
 It’s no wonder then that this miracle compound is only going to continue growing in popularity among women.